zuzundra19/ba-pre-session-2018/README.md

 # Mathematics and Informatics Pre-session for Business Analytics

 This is the GitHub page of the Mathematics and Informatics Pre-session for Business Analytics CEU course.
 You will find all the material and the course assignments here.
+If you are looking for the opt-out exam, check `opt_out_exam/problems.md`.